-It is not a coincidence that the tours we offer are in places that Rene preferred to explore while travelling on his around the world trip.
-Not many busy cities, lots of wide open landscapes, fun roads, and stunning scenery that will remain with you forever.
+It is no coincidence that the tours we offer are in places that Rene preferred to explore while travelling on his around the world trip.
+Not many busy cities,many wide open landscapes, fun roads, and stunning scenery that will remain with you forever.

 The fact that he took almost five years to get around the world will give you insight into why we run our trips with the itineraries and pace that we do – we don’t race to finish the day.
 We know that it is likely that you may never get back to Africa, Mongolia, or South America again, and we need to stop frequently to be inquisitive about the magical places that we are riding through by questions and taking pictures.
 We get on the road early and have enjoyable distances before arriving at our lodge by early afternoon.